Do you need a prostate cancer screening?

 - At age 45.
-Men at high risk for prostate cancer (men who are African American or who have one first-degree relative who was diagnosed before age 65) should talk with their doctors about screening.
+Men at high risk for prostate cancer (men who are African American or who have one first-degree relative who was diagnosed before age 65) should talk with their doctor about screening.

 - At age 50.
-If you haven't already discussed prostate cancer screening with your doctor now is the time to start.
+If you haven't already discussed prostate cancer screening with your doctor, now is the time to start.

-After your initial screening your doctor will determine how frequently you should be retested.
+After your initial screening, your doctor will determine how frequently you should be retested.
 Some men may need to be screened every year while others may be screened every two years.

 What to expect from your screening

-Another screening your doctor might recommend is a digital rectal exam (DRE) which is less effective at finding prostate cancer than PSA blood tests but can sometimes be used to find cancers in men whose PSA levels are normal.
+Another screening your doctor might recommend is a digital rectal exam (DRE), which is less effective at finding prostate cancer than PSA blood tests but can sometimes be used to find cancers in men whose PSA levels are normal.

-Remember prostate cancer screening recommendations are not one-size-fits-all.
+Remember, prostate cancer screening recommendations are not one-size-fits-all.
 Talk with your doctor to determine what's best for you.